 Jonathan Edwards did not advocate sheer emotionalism.
 He preached in a calm manner with a soft, solemn voice.
 Despite the intensity of one's conversion experience the focus should remain on the grace of God.
 He used his powers of persuasion to remind people that God is sovereign; God is loving, glorious, and beautiful.

-Jonathan Edwards preached that the Spirit of God lives in receptive men and women.
+Edwards preached that the Spirit of God lives in receptive men and women.
 People have free will and can thus choose among motives.
 They are also responsible for the choices they make.
-Edwards' homiletic genius lay in persuading ordinary townsfolk and farmers to think of themselves with an eye to eternity.
+His homiletic genius lay in persuading ordinary townsfolk and farmers to think of themselves with an eye to eternity.

 My sources used for this article include: Freedom Just Around the Corner: A New American History by Walter A. McDougall; The Great Controversy by Ellen G. White; The One Year Book of Christian History by E. Michael and Sharon Rusten.